 So I was prompted to go back to the Wealth of Nations, to see what Adam Smith might have to say about the thinking followed by Turgot.
 I was sure there would be something, because Turgot was a Physiocrat, and about all I knew about the Physiocrats is that their doctrine was criticised in the Wealth of Nations, for a theory of value which prioritised agriculture, and discussed in a chapter entitled

-However, I’d know idea that they also were economic liberals, something Smith acknowledges
+However, I’d no idea that they also were economic liberals, something Smith acknowledges

 in representing perfect liberty as the only effectual expedient for rendering this annual reproduction the greatest possible, its doctrine seems to be in every respect as just as it is generous and liberal